joed7/MongoDb/index.md

 ##Indexes in MongoDb

 Indexes support the efficient resolution of queries.
 Without indexes, MongoDB must scan every document of a collection to select those documents that match the query statement.
 This scan is highly inefficient and require the mongodb to process a large volume of data.
-Indexes are special data structures, that store a small portion of the data set in an easy to traverse form.
+Indexes are special data structures, that store a small portion of the data, set in an easy to traverse form.
 The index stores the value of a specific field or set of fields, ordered by the value of the field as specified in index.
 MongoDb creates index of `_id` attribute by default.

 __Index Creation__